 In an era of constant overstimulation, SLAPS is on a mission to enhance the experiences people have with brands.
 They collaborate closely with their partners, encouraging them to reflect on why and for who they were created.
 With this approach, they build brands that feel authentic and inspire loyalty long into the future.

 One of these partnerships is with Desert Underground, a leading craft cannabis cultivator based in the oasis of the California desert.
 They’re on a journey to bring the wild west roots to the modern world through cannabis.

 When SLAPS started working with Desert Underground, they were tasked with creating 16-30 social posts every month.
 This covered everything from vibrant macro photography to short teaser videos about upcoming strains.
 And when you extrapolate those numbers across a double-digit client base, you’re looking at hundreds of posts every month.

 Since the social media boom of the noughties, the amount of content being produced by brands and agencies has exploded.
 But while post volumes were reaching dizzying new heights, the technology was stagnating, giving teams no choice but to wrangle feedback over email and messenger apps.

-To help get a handle on their messy feedback rounds, SLAPS started looking for a review and approval platform.
+To help get a handle on their messy feedback rounds, SLAPS started looking for design proofing tools.
 They were spending huge amounts of time consolidating comments over WhatsApp, so they wanted one central space to collect feedback.